alexzedev/Paint_app/README.md

 * Built using Python 3.11
 * Uses the Tkinter library for the graphical interface
 * Designed for Windows, macOS, and Linux platforms

+How to use:

+1. Clone the repository to your local machine
+2. Run the paint.py file using Python
+3. The paint app will launch and display a graphical interface
+4. Use the color and brush size options to customize your painting experience
+5. Paint on the canvas using the mouse or keyboard
+6. Save your painting to a file using the save option
+7. Clear the canvas and start again using the clear option